Masamitsu1025/ruhmi-framework-mcu/application example/face detection/README.md

 # Introduction

-The Face Detection project utilizes a camera module and an LCD display to show items from a table and overlay bounding boxes on detected faces.:
+This demo project showcases face detection on a Renesas RA8 microcontroller using the RUHMI Framework.
+A camera captures images, and a lightweight neural network detects faces in real time.
+Results are displayed on an LCD with bounding boxes.
+The project demonstrates efficient AI inference and processing on embedded systems

 | No   | Content            | Description      |